KirstLab/asc_seurat/docs/expression_visualization.rst

 Gene expression at the cell level - Feature plots
 =================================================

-From the list of genes contained on the heatmap, users can select genes to further explore by visualizing the expression at the cell level.
+From the list of genes on the heatmap, users can select genes to further explore by visualizing the expression at the cell level.
 For each selected gene, a couple of feature plots will be generated using Seurat's `Feature plots <https://satijalab.org/seurat/reference/FeaturePlot.html>`_ function.
 The UMAP plot is shown side-by-side with the feature plots, so users can quickly compare the expression profile with the identified clusters.

 .. figure:: images/feature_plots_one_sample.png
    :width: 100%
    :align: center

-   Asc-Seurat's interface demonstrating the filtering options provided to select the genes for expression visualization at the cell level.
+   Asc-Seurat's interface showing the filtering options provided to select the genes for expression visualization at the cell level.
 Two of the five genes shown on the heatmap were selected for more detailed visualization.

 Visualization of the expression among clusters
 ==============================================

-For each selected gene, Asc-Seurat will also generate plots for the visualization of the distribution of cells within each cluster according to the expression of the gene (violin plot) and the percentage of cells in each cluster expressing the gene (dot plot).
+For each selected gene, Asc-Seurat will also generate plots to visualize the distribution of cells within each cluster according to the expression of the gene (violin plot) and the percentage of cells in each cluster expressing the gene (dot plot).
 Seurat's functions `VlnPlot() <https://satijalab.org/seurat/reference/VlnPlot.html>`_ and `DotPlot() <https://satijalab.org/seurat/reference/DotPlot.html>`_ are deployed in this step.

 .. figure:: images/violin_dot_plots_one_sample.png
    :width: 100%
    :align: center

-   Visualization of the distribution of cells within each cluster according to the expression of the gene (violin plot; left) and the percentage of cells in each cluster expressing the gene (dot plot; right).
+   Visualization of the distribution of cells within each cluster according to the gene expression (violin plot; left) and the percentage of cells in each cluster expressing the gene (dot plot; right).

 .. tip::